Conti Ransomware

 Why so rude?

 The Conti group seems to have no conscience and compassion.
-One of the most beloved targets for this ransomware group are hospitals and healthcare organizations.
-This fact is complemented with very high ransom amounts - average ransom reaches almost $850,000.
-Such a sum of money is pretty big for the companies that ransomware attacks, and it is paid pretty fast, since hospitals cannot conduct their activity without the document flow they have on their computers.
+Appeared back in 2020, they had hospitals and healthcare organizations as their beloved targets.
+This fact was complemented with very high ransom amounts - average ransom they used to ask is almost $850,000.
+Such a sum of money is pretty big for the companies that ransomware attacks, and it was paid pretty fast, since such critical infrastructure orgs cannot conduct their activity without the document flow they have on their computers.
+Though, healthcare sector was not their only target – Conti opted for governmental companies and govt contractors as well.
+Some say its administrations was associated with Russian special services, but no concrete evidence is available.

 Ransomware-as-a-service, or shortly RaaS, is a very popular spreading scheme.
 The developers of ransomware do not have to do a dirty job, which may lead to their capture - they delegate this work to third parties.
 Darknet is full of offers from various ransomware groups, where crooks offer you to buy the ransomware samples and get the right to distribute it.
 Of course, purchasing the ransomware is not a cheap action, but it may bring you a very large profit.
 However, spending it when you are imprisoned for committing cybercrimes is a quite hard task.